-Our client faced significant maintenance performance issues: hiring qualified technicians, high turnover, poor practices, unqualified management promotions, and an overall negative culture.
+Our client faced significant maintenance improvement and performance issues: hiring qualified technicians, high turnover, poor practices, unqualified management promotions, and an overall negative workplace culture.

-Our client broke ground on this new production facility in the middle of the country in late 2019.
+Our client, one of the nation’s leading poultry processors, broke ground on a new production facility in the middle of the country in late 2019.